 Pet Friendly Eats

-During a stay in Hocking Hills, Great Expectations Bookstore and Café and Millstone BBQ, both located in Logan, provide pet friendly dining options.
+During a stay in Hocking Hills, Great Expectations Bookstore and Café (Note: Sadly Great Expectations has closed) and Millstone BBQ, both located in Logan, provide pet friendly dining options.
 Also in Logan, dogs can assist with grocery shopping at Grandma Faye’s Grocery.
 And they can join you at Tractor Supply Company, where pet foods and supplies can be found.

 It’s a winter wonderland of snow-covered trails and cabins.
 A lush landscape in spring and summer.
 And an explosion of color in autumn.
 Every season at dog friendly Hocking Hills State Park in Ohio provides a spectacular backdrop to reconnect with nature.
 And the pet friendly atmosphere makes this the perfect choice for pet travelers who include the whole family in their adventures.